lawrenceevalyn/MASTERS-ESSAY/topic-modeling/learning-to-model.md

 Now you know how much of each document comes from each category.
 Your categories are more useful than the categories generated via method 1, because you picked them out yourself.

-#### Questions

-At what stage does one opt for a concept-tree-distance model instead of a vector space model?

 ### Topic Modeling and Networks

 ####Inferring topic models from networks.